+- ► Stratification

-- Stratification - Regression modeling
+- Regression modeling

-Only randomization can remove confounding due to unmeasured factors.
+- Only randomization can remove confounding due to unmeasured factors.

-Other methods provide partial removal, but residual confounding may remain.
+Other methods provide partial removal, but only due to measured factors residual confounding may remain.

 Steps of stratified analysis

 - Stratify by levels of the potential confounding/modifying factor(s) - Compute stratum-specific estimates of the effect parameter (e.g. RR or RD) - Evaluate similarity of the stratum-specific estimates by "eye-balling" or test of heterogeneity.